Alex Zanardi: Personal life

-Zanardi has been married to Daniela Manni since 1996, and they have a son, Niccolò (born 7 September 1998).
-He has co-written two books based on his life, Alex Zanardi: My Story (2004) with Gianluca Gasparini and Alex Zanardi: My Sweetest Victory (2004).
-Zanardi and his story have been featured on the HBO sports series Real Sports with Bryant Gumbel.
-Zanardi wrote the opening chapters for the books of Steve Olvey, the former CART medical director, including, Rapid Response: My Inside Story as a Motor Racing Life Saver.
+In 1996, Zanardi married Daniela Manni, with whom he had a son.
+Zanardi co-wrote two books based on his life, Alex Zanardi: My Story (2004) with Gianluca Gasparini and Alex Zanardi: My Sweetest Victory (2004).
+Zanardi and his story were featured on the HBO sports series Real Sports with Bryant Gumbel.
+Zanardi wrote the opening chapters for the books of Steve Olvey, the former CART medical director, including Rapid Response: My Inside Story as a Motor Racing Life Saver.
+He also started his own brand of go-karts in collaboration with CRG in 2004, which has won four CIK-FIA World Championships and three CIK-FIA European Championships, including Nyck de Vries's back-to-back KF1 World Championships in 2010 and 2011.

-Zanardi has received multiple awards, including the Autosport Gregor Grant Award in 1998 and 2003, the Laureus World Sports Award for Comeback of the Year in 2005, and the Gazzetta Legend Award in 2015.
-He was inducted into the Motorsports Hall of Fame of America in 2013 and the Long Beach Motorsports walk of fame in 2022.

-In July 2022, Zanardi was hospitalized after a fire broke out at his home in Italy due to a defect on his home's solar panels, which damaged medical equipment he used while recovering from his hand-cycling crash.
-He was released back to his home 76 days later in September.

 Zanardi Edition NSX

 The Alex Zanardi Edition Acura NSX was introduced in 1999 for the U.S. market to commemorate Zanardi's two back-to-back CART championship wins for Honda in 1997 and 1998.
 The car features revised suspension, as well as a fixed roof, lightweight BBS wheels, single-pane rear glass, a lightweight rear spoiler, manual steering, and a lighter battery, making it 67.5 kg lighter than the targa top version.
-Only 51 examples were ever built, and all were painted in the newly introduced New Formula Red Color Code: R-510 which subsequently replaced Formula Red Color Code: R-77 in all markets from 2000 onward, to reflect the colour of the car he drove for Chip Ganassi Racing.
+Only 51 examples were ever built, and all were painted in the newly introduced New Formula Red Color Code: R-510 which subsequently replaced Formula Red Color Code: R-77 in all markets from the year 2000 onward, to reflect the colour of the car he drove for Chip Ganassi Racing.

+Death

+Zanardi died aged 59 at his home in Padua on 1 May 2026.
+In an obituary for Formula One, the British racing journalist David Tremayne (also a friend of Zanardi), described him as "a hero of the highest calibre".
+Andrew Benson of BBC Sport called him "a 21st century hero.
+A man who inspired millions through his unquenchable spirit in the face of unbelievable adversity.
+An icon of two different sports."
+The Italian president Sergio Mattarella said he was "an athlete of outstanding qualities, he showed extraordinary character even after the very serious accident he suffered ... he has been for all these years a reference point for the entire world of sport, loved and admired also for his courage, resilience and ability to convey enthusiasm."
+The Italian prime minister Giorgia Meloni called him "a great champion and an extraordinary man, capable of turning every trial of life into a lesson in courage, strength and dignity".